remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 should not read user input (from `stdin`) but rather from this file to get the commands to execute.

+In either mode, if you hit the end-of-file marker (EOF), you should call `exit(0)` and exit gracefully.

 To parse the input line into constituent pieces, you might want to use `strtok()` (or, if doing nested tokenization, use `strtok_r()`).
 Read the man page (carefully) for more details.